0x10w1eve1/Tools/README.md

 # Tools

-These are some programs I wrote during OSCP training and engagements for work.
-I use most of these on a daily basis so perhaps they will help you too!
+These are some scripts I wrote during OSCP training and other stuff.

-I am currently working on several scripts _(see Ongoing section below)_ and will be updating this repo with any changes.

 **Exploits:** _(I did not discover any of these exploits, I wrote them based off the cve writeups/tutorials)_
   * Buffer Overflow helper scripts